IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

 - Explore the integration between a VCF as a Service multitenant instance and IBM Cloud monitoring.

-In the next chapter, using the IBM Cloud portal, briefly examine the VCF as a Service multitenant **site** where the VCF as a Service multitenant instance is running.
+In the next chapter, by using the IBM Cloud portal, briefly examine the VCF as a Service multitenant **site** where the VCF as a Service multitenant instance is running.